outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - ml as a 'change combination network' is inadequate for problem-solving in general bc:
       - a 'simple iterative change combination network' is unlikely to be useful without very good data preprocessing to identify base features to apply these changes to
+      - there is a reason to retain the 'function logic of operations' that create a particular change applied in the network operations, rather than just applying the value of any change or all possible changes or a subset of changes created by some algorithm, such as 'randomly generated change values', bc:
+        - there can be multiple functions that create the same changes which would be useful in cases where they differ, to avoid errors of misusing an alternative function in these differing cases
+        - knowing which functions are used and are useful in which network contexts ('when these inputs occur at this layer') for which network intents ('create a change of this magnitude/direction') is useful when those intents' and contexts' inputs appear or they occur directly, so that the network can be queried as a semantic map rather than a seemingly random change combination set that wouldnt be useful to a human once trained
+        - finding the common operations of these functions which can be done more efficiently can only be done when the function logic is retained/known
+        - so rather than randomly (or otherwise poorly guessing at) generating these change values, applying specific functions that can be retained in the network and applying meta-analysis on these functions with their interface structures (including context/intent/cause but also identifying opposites to determine which functions havent been applied yet) can optimize the network and make it likelier than any training of such a network would quickly arrive at a useful more efficient version of itself during training

-      - it doesnt work well with 'opposing variables' (the useful 'not structures' that can be best used as filters of what a solution is not to infer what a solution is)
+      - it doesnt work well with structures that can infer variables values such as the concept of 'opposing/limiting/filtering variables' (the useful 'not structures' that can be best used as filters of what a solution is not to infer what a solution is, such as the 'example structures common to a different function shape that should be checked for to rule out that possible shape')
       - not all variables will be either present in the original inputs or directly inferrable from simple change combinations of inputs (even if many change combinations are applied)
       - not all variables will be clear or crystallized into a knowable/measurable structure at the time of data gathering/measurement bc the system is always going to be in some state of flux if its sufficiently complicated
       - 'structural & other interface interactions' are more useful to understand in general than re-applying a change combination for every problem, even if the base inputs of the network are well-processed in most cases